Joe Exter

 Joe Exter (born December 19, 1978) is a retired American ice hockey goaltender.
 He is famous for playing two seasons with the ECHL's Wheeling Nailers several months after being in a coma due to an on-ice collision.

 Career

 Exter started his career with the Erie Otters, where he split time with former Edmonton Oilers draft pick Patrick Dovigi and former Los Angeles Kings draft pick Steve Valiquette.
 He played eleven games, going 0-4-0 with a 4.13 GAA.
 After a year with the Waterloo Black Hawks of the USHL where he shared duties with two other goalies, Exter moved on to Merrimack College of Hockey East.
 Exter started more than twenty-five games in each of his three seasons with Merrimack College, compiling a 31-47-8 record.
+In his freshman year he would be selected to the hockey east all rookie team.
+During his sophomore year he would serve as one of the team’s assistant captains.
+During his 3rd and final year in the 2002-03 season he would be named team captain.
+Exter led Merrimack to a surprising race for home ice throughout much of the season, including the team's first-ever regular season Division I tournament title with wins over host Rensselaer and Wayne State at the 52nd Annual Rensselaer/HSBC Holiday Hockey Tournament.
+In late December Exter was selected to the All-Hockey East Team by league coaches.
+As well as honored when he was given the hockey east 3 stars award.